How To Clean Adidas Shoes | Keeping Adidas Kicks Clean

 Mesh or knit uppers are commonly found in athletic shoes and casual footwear due to their lightweight and breathable properties.
 So, how to clean Adidas mesh shoes upper?
 Here’s how you can clean them:

-• Mild soap and warm water: If the stains persist, prepare a solution of warm water and mild detergent.
-Then, gently scrub the dirty areas.
-Rine your shoes with a damp cloth to remove soap residues.
+• If the stains are still there, make a mixture of warm water and mild detergent.
+Use this soapy solution to clean the dirty areas gently.
+After that, wipe your shoes with a damp cloth to remove any soap residues.

 How To Clean White Adidas Shoes?